______________________________________________________________________

 Associated GLiF Researchers: Eugenio VigoThis project seeks to identify linguistic phenomena in which the verb agrees with whatever constituent that ranks higher with respect to any language-specific prominence scale.
 The important aspect of this type of phenomenon is that the agreement features of the verb are not associated with any particular grammatical function, but solely depend on what constituents are part of the sentence.

-NOTE: For past projects, please see the individual pages of our group members or the aggregate GLiF data on the UPF Scientific Output Portal.
+NOTE: For additional past projects, please see the individual pages of our group members or the aggregate GLiF data on the UPF Scientific Output Portal.